List of Power Rangers Jungle Fury characters: Casey Rhodes

 He was later able to summon the Shark Spirit Ranger whenever needed.
 Casey's tiger spirit was stolen by Whiger and he was unable to morph, because if he did, his life would be in danger.
 Casey was teaching a class of young students at the time and one of his students that was always being picked on, helped in giving more power against a foe.
 Whiger's Rinzin was taken by Dai Shi and banished for not defeating Casey.
 Casey helped and befriended the weakened Whiger and Whiger assisted him in saving his friends.
 Whiger then faded away because his power was running out, but he didn't leave Casey's mind.

 When Casey battled Master Finn in a test for his Master Stripes, he didn't know what to do and followed what the others did and failed.
 R.J. later commented to Theo and Lily about this stating that a "student follows his master and doesn't ask."
 He then saw Jarrod save Camille from danger and was convinced that Jarrod was still in Dai Shi, but no one else believed him.
-He fought Dai Shi in his palace and came back with Jarrod and Camille to join in battle, for this he earned his stripes from R.J.
+Casey fought Dai Shi in his palace and came back with Jarrod and Camille to join in battle.
+For this, he earned his Master Stripes from R.J.
 After the final battle against Dai Shi, Casey was teaching a class in Phi Zhua with Jarrod and Camille as students.
 He even repeated the "student follows his master and doesn't ask" wisdom to his students.

 In Super Megaforce besides teaching children his Kung Fu, Casey works as a part-time zookeeper at the local zoo.
 He trains Emma and Jake in fighting without using weapons in order to battle the magnetic-powered Pacha Chamak.
 After the battle when the Rangers visit the zoo to thank Casey, they learn from a zookeeper that no one named Casey works at the zoo.
 Emma and Jake later see Casey in a gazebo before he disappears into thin air.
 He would later appear-though without removing his helmet as a part of the Ranger army.